Sranjan0208/create-clean-react/README.md

 A CLI tool for creating and cleaning up React projects.
 [NPM link](https://www.npmjs.com/package/create-clean-react)

+Leave a ⭐ if you like the project.

 ## Installation

 You can install this package globally using npm: